Tools

 What Is a Carving Knife?

-A carving knife is used almost exclusively for carving all types of both raw and cooked meat, from brisket to a holiday ham.
-Typically, they have a long, thin blade with a pronounced tip that improves precision and maneuverability, even around bone, fat, and cartilage.
+A carving knife is used almost exclusively for carving all types of meat, from brisket to holiday mains.
+Typically, they feature a long, thin blade with a pronounced tip that improves precision and maneuverability around bone, fat, and cartilage.

-A variety of knives can be used for cutting raw proteins, from fillet knives, often used for fish, to cleavers, common amongst butchers.
-Unlike these, a carving knife is used on cooked meat.
+A variety of knives can be used for cutting raw proteins, from fillet knives (ften used for fish) to cleavers (common amongst butchers).
+Unlike these, a carving knife is used to slice and serve cooked meat.

 Carving Knife vs. Chef Knife

 If you already have a multi-use chef knife, you may wonder if it’s necessary to add a carving knife to your roster.
-A chef knife possesses a wider blade than a carving knife and will require more effort, which can result in jagged, uneven slices.
-A carving knife has a thinner, longer blade (ours is 9” long), specifically designed for slices of any width, from paper-thin deli-style slices to thick rounds.
+A chef knife possesses a wider blade than a carving knife and will require more effort to cut through, which can result in jagged, uneven slices.
+A carving knife has a thinner, longer blade (ours is 9” long), specifically designed for clean, even slices of any width, from paper-thin deli-style slices to thick rounds.

 Another key difference between these two blades is the tip of the blade.
 While both chef and carving knives possess sharp tips, the point at the end of a carving knife is much more narrow and pronounced.
 This allows for easy maneuvering around the contours of a roast to get every piece of meat off the bone.

-While a chef knife can make do with cutting the odd steak, a carving knife is worth investing in if you regularly cook and serve large amounts of meat.
+While a chef knife can make do with cutting the odd steak or roast, a carving knife is worth investing in if you regularly cook and serve large amounts of meat (or are always on tap for hosting holiday dinners).

-A carving knife may not be your most used knife, but is a tool that you’ll be endlessly grateful for when you do need it.
+A carving knife may not be the most reached for one on your knife block, but is a tool that you’ll be endlessly grateful for when you do need it.

 Benefits of Using a Carving Knife